 What better way to teach a behavior than modeling the behavior you want to teach?

-I don’t mean calling them sir or madam, or bowing to them.
-Just treat your child as a person in the same way you treat other grownups.
+I don’t mean calling them sir or madam or bowing to them.
+Just treat your child as a person like you treat other grownups.

 For example, respect their preferences.